ibm-cloud-docs/databases-for-elasticsearch/ilm-tutorial.md

 {: pre}

-But on day two you will see another index called `logs-000002` appear if you run the above command again.

-And on day three, `logs-000001` should disappear (because it has been deleted) but you should see `logs-000003` appear.
+But on day two you will see another index called `logs-000002` appear, if you run the above command again.
+And on day three, `logs-000001` should disappear (because it was deleted) but you should see `logs-000003` appear.
 You can always search the entire contents of your logs at any point by using the alias `logs`.

-Your indexes are managing themselves!
+Your indices are managing themselves!

 ## Tear down your infrastructure